stripe-samples/issuing-treasury/README.md

 ## No-code deploy demo on Render.com

 To deploy this sample application directly in Render, click on the button below.
-It automatically logs into Render and initiates setup with a free database and web service instance.
+Once you log in or sign up, it will initiate setup with a free database and web service instance.
 No coding required.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/stripe-samples/issuing-treasury)

-Upon prompt, please provide:
+When prompted, please provide:

 - **Blueprint Name**: Enter any name (e.g., "Demo")
 - **Under Key / Value**:
   - **STRIPE_SECRET_KEY**: Enter your Stripe testmode API key
   - **NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY**: Enter your Stripe testmode publishable key

-After around 5 minutes, click on the "issuing-treasury" link to access your deployed web service.
+After around 5 minutes, click on the "issuing-treasury" link to access your deployed web service's URL.

 ## Local Installation